apeterson91/website/content/post/causal_inference_two/index.md

 if we are to  model the affect of multiple FFRs we will have to make some assumption as to whether the relationship is additive - linear in the number of FFRs - or nonlinear.
 Models that I've developed, that have been implemented in software like [`rstap`](https://biostatistics4socialimpact.github.io/rstap) and [`bbnet`](https://apeterson91.github.io/bbnet/), make this assumption for computational and interpretable convenience, but it is likely not true[^3].
-As with most things in science, these assumptions are starting points upon which to build more sophisticate models that offer more flexibility.
+As with most things in science, these assumptions are starting points upon which to build more sophisticated models that offer more flexibility.

 # Using FFR proximity as an IV